gavinyipeiwang/parallel_programming/README.md

 ## The difference between multi-threading and parallel programming.
 These two concepts are often confused, especially for people coming from Java background like me.
 The key difference is that multi-threading is not guaranteed running in parallel as the execution of one thread might rely on the result of another thread.
 A classic example is multiple threads performming transactions between two accounts.
 In this case, all threads have to run in sequence.
 ## The signature of parallel function in Scala.
-When learing parallel programming, I found the following functions very intuitive in terms of understanding the paradigm.
+I found the following functions very intuitive in terms of understanding the paradigm.
 ```scala
   def parallel[A, B](taskA: => A, taskB: B): (A, B) = ???